 – Peel fresh peas; cut carrots in smaller pieces.

 – Wash slice mushrooms.
 If you use dried mushrooms prepare them per instructions (soak in water).

 – Boil every vegetable separate in water (with some salt added) until the vegetable is somewhat soft (al dente, that means it needs to be a bit crunchy).

 this SUBSCRIPTION FREE German Box

 – Drain the boiled vegetable and keep it warm (Cover with foil).

 – Melt butter and add flour, stir continuously to avoid clump building, then add vegetable broth and bring to a brief boil.
-Reduce heat to low.
+Reduce the heat to low.

 – Add heavy cream and butter, spice with salt, nutmeg, white pepper to taste and a dash of sugar.